ESiWACE/esdm/README.md

   To run the tests call:

 		make test

-- You may want to activate the development installation by updating the environment (PATH, LD_LIBRARY_PATH, etc):

-	source dev/setenv.bash

 - tools contains separate programs, e.g., for benchmarking HDF5.
   They should only be loosly coupled with the source code and allow to be used with the regular HDF5.